 Do you plan on starting a new business venture?
 Or maybe you plan on introducing a novel business strategy?
 If yes, your business will find it quite helpful to conduct a SWOT analysis.
-With a thorough analysis of your Strengths, Weaknesses, Opportunities and Threats, you can get a deeper insight on the external/internal factors that can help you business reach its goals.
+With a thorough analysis of your Strengths, Weaknesses, Opportunities, and Threats, you can get a deeper insight into the external/internal factors that can help your business reach its goals.
 Though a SWOT analysis is quite useful and easy to perform, there are a few things that you should keep in mind while performing a SWOT analysis.

 Conducting a SWOT analysis is a great way to think about your business in a whole new way.
 S.W.O.T is the acronym for Strengths, Weaknesses, Opportunities and Threats.
 By taking into consideration the strengths and weaknesses of your business, as well as the threats and opportunities that your company faces in the market is a great way to come up with a strong business strategy.

 A SWOT analysis is an ideal framework by which you can quickly identify and analyze the external and internal factors that can have an impact on the future viability of a place, product, person or project.